ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ### Viewable Profiles

-It remains that the user will only be able to see the profile of themself.
+It remains that the user will only be able to see their own profile.
 When a user clicks on another user's name, the user will simply be redirected to the private timeline of the given user.
 As such, when entering a users profile, it looks almost identical to the timeline page, with the exception of the Followers and Following information.
-This is a bit atypical to the usual profile page, which usually has more customization (e.g. profile pictures, a status, etc.).
-It remains that a separate user profile does exist, but whether or not it fits the criteria of a normal profile is up to the individual.
+This is a bit atypical to a usual profile page, which usually has more customization (e.g. profile pictures, a status, etc.).
+It remains that a separate user profile does exist, but whether or not it fits the criteria of a normal profile is up to the preference of the individual.

 ### Ability to See Information Kept By Chirp

-As of now, the user information is displayed under Profile -> My Information section for a user that is logged in.
+As of now, the user information is displayed under the Profile -> My Information section for a user that is logged in.
 However, it is not explicitly stated that this is the data kept by Chirp itself.
 This omitted transparency does not give the user a clear indication that this information is saved and used.
 In hindsight, this would be changed to be explicitly stated within the My Information box, and thus conform to GDPR regulations.

 ### Forget Me Feature